William Bean

-William Bean (December 9, 1721-May 1782) was an American pioneer, longhunter, and Commissioner of the Watauga Association.
+William Bean (December 9, 1721 – May 1782) was a frontiersman, longhunter, and Commissioner of the Watauga Association.
 He is accepted by historians as the first permanent European American settler of Tennessee.

 Biography

 William Bean was born December 9, 1721.
 In 1744, Bean married Lydia Russell of Northumberland County.
 William was of Scottish descent, and Lydia was of English descent.

 Settlement in the Watauga Association

 In 1762, Bean set camp close to the junction of Boone's Creek and the Watauga River, near present day Johnson City during a longhunting excursion with fellow pioneers and friends Daniel Boone and Richard Callaway, on behalf of Richard Henderson, a land surveyor who played an important role in the early settlement of Tennessee.
 In 1769, he constructed a cabin at this site and relocate his family.
-Shortly after the cabin's completion, Lydia Bean gave Birth to a son, Russell Bean, who would be historically accepted as the first European American born in present-day Tennessee.
+Shortly after the cabin's completion, Lydia Bean gave birth to a son, Russell Bean, who would be historically accepted as the first European American born in present-day Tennessee.
 The Bean family encountered aggressive confrontations with the inhabiting Cherokee tribes, and found distaste in the growing popularity of the Watauga Association.
 Nevertheless, William Bean pursued a career in politics and be elected as a commissioner of the Watauga Association in 1772, serving a crucial role in the absorption of the settlement into the state of North Carolina by 1775.